zoyamasood/ds2002-dp2/README.md

 Add, commit, and push your working script and the `count.txt` file to your fork of the repository.

 Submit the GitHub URL of your fork for grading.
+This DP is worth 17 possible points.

 ### Grading Rubric